 Skydiving is a sport enjoyed by both men and women.
-In order to simplify the text, masculine pronouns are used in this publication.
+In order to simplify the text, masculine pronouns are used in this publication and shall be considered as including the feminine gender unless the context clearly indicates otherwise.

 PASA Contacts